Content

 If you’re concerned about fertility and reproductive health or your testosterone levels, read up on how to naturally increase testosterone or learn more about foods that boost testosterone levels.

-You can also book an appointment with a healthcare provider to explore the cause of low sex drive or testosterone and find the right treatment for you.
+You can also seek medical advice by booking an appointment with a healthcare provider to explore the cause of low sex drive or testosterone and find the right treatment for you.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!